metabrainz/listenbrainz-server/docs/dev/json.rst

 ``isrc``                The ISRC code associated with the recording.
 ``spotify_id``          The Spotify track URL associated with this recording.  e.g.: http://open.spotify.com/track/1rrgWMXGCGHru5bIRxGFV0
 ``tags``                A list of user defined tags to be associated with this recording.
 These tags are similar to last.fm tags.
 For example, you have apply tags such as ``punk``, ``see-live``, ``smelly``.
 You may submit up to :data:`~webserver.views.api.MAX_TAGS_PER_LISTEN` tags and each tag may be up to :data:`~webserver.views.api.MAX_TAG_SIZE` characters large.
-``listened_from``       The source of the listen, i.e the name of the client or service which submits the listen.
+``listening_from``       The source of the listen, i.e the name of the client or service which submits the listen.
 ======================= ===========================================================================================================================================================================================================================================================================================================================================================================================================

 At this point, we are not scrubbing any superflous elements that may be